Curriculum

 Jenny Garwood |

 In addition to MESDA’s curators and staff, students also spend significant time with guest scholars, curators, and researchers from other museums and academic institutions.
-Stay tuned for the full list of participating guest scholars.
+Among those joining us in 2025 are:

 Program Resources